BYU football could play at #18 Coastal Carolina this Saturday

 Coastal Carolina’s game against Liberty is in jeopardy because of COVID-19 issues in the Liberty program, and BYU is reportedly in talks to step in and play.

-Like BYU, Coastal Carolina is 9-0 and ranked 18th in the latest College Football Playoff rankings.
+Like BYU, Coastal Carolina has a record of 9-0 and is ranked 18th in the latest College Football Playoff rankings.
 The Cougars are ranked #13.

 Liberty officials expect to know by Thursday if the Flames will be able to play in the game after conferring with medical officials.